9orky/espago-api-php/README.md

 ## Remembering the Card in Espago
 At this moment payment transaction is executed and Customer is charged.
 But wait, he just forgot to buy his wife some flowers for their anniversary.
-Oh no, he must type all these numbers and letters once again.
-But no worries though, we can actually save Customer's card in Espago for us and use it when needed.
+Oh no, he must type all these numbers and letters once again!
+But no worries though, we can actually save Customer's Card in Espago for us to use it when needed.

-To match card with a Customer we need to create a Client.
+To match Card with a Customer we need to create a Client.
 We have do this with a little help of our friend Token.

 ```php
 $tokensApi = $apiFactory->buildTokensApi();